fabacab/wp-sri/readme.txt

 Currently, the plugin automatically detects any third-party resources (like JavaScript libraries) and will make a SHA-256 hash of the content.
 It remembers this hash (until you uninstall the plugin or delete the hash from the admin interface), and modifies your page's `<script>` and `<link>` elements on-the-fly.
 This way, your visitor's Web browsers can automatically ensure that the specific library you're using is the one they're loading.

-Using this plugin can dramatically reduce the liklihood that visitors to your site will be strong-armed into participating in an HTTP DDoS attack.
+Using this plugin can dramatically reduce the likelihood that visitors to your site will be strong-armed into participating in an HTTP DDoS attack.
 For more information, see "[An introduction to JavaScript-based DDoS](https://blog.cloudflare.com/an-introduction-to-javascript-based-ddos/)" by Nick Sullivan.

 Future versions of this plugin will also provide an easy-to-use interface for site administrators to maintain a customized list of resource hashes, and to trigger on-demand integrity checks of these resources.